cerenkilinc/DSA210_Project_CerenKilinc/README.md

 ## Analysis Plan

 ### Statistical Analysis:
- - Conduct correlation and regression analyses to measure how happiness, education rate, and life expectancy influence the crime index within Turkey.
-Use statistical tests such as Pearson correlation and multiple linear regression to identify significant relationships among the variables for the year 2022.
+ - Correlation analysis (Pearson and Spearman) and linear regression models were used to assess the global relationship between social well-being indicators and crime perception.
+Hypotheses were evaluated using both correlation significance and residual analysis from regression models to determine whether Turkey performs better or worse than expected given global patterns.

 ### Comparative Analysis:
  - To examine the relative strength of each social indicator’s impact on crime perception in Turkey, education, happiness, and life expectancy were compared in terms of their association with the Crime Index.